 • No holiday or sick pay – as a freelancer you won’t earn money unless you’re working.
 This means that you’ll need to plan and budget for periods of holiday and sickness.

-• Administrative responsibilities – Unlike an employee, a freelancer is responsible for paying tax and keeping records of their income and business expenses.
+• Administrative responsibilities – unlike an employee, a freelancer is responsible for paying tax and keeping records of their income and business expenses.
 A proportion of each week will need to be set aside for this as well as marketing and business development activities.

-• Professional development – An employer will often budget for and pay for their employees to attend training and conferences to ensure that their staff member’s skills and knowledge are always growing.
+• Professional development – an employer will often budget for and pay for their employees to attend training and conferences to ensure that their staff members' skills and knowledge are always growing.
 As a freelancer you need to budget for your own training and build in time for it.

 How to get into freelancing